 Clark however, appreciates some of the nicer things in life.
 He is smart and successful, and if he can afford 25,000 imported Italian twinkle lights and put a down payment on a pool based on an expected bonus, then he has some disposable income.

-Being a food scientist, Clark also has a discriminating palate and yes, he previously drank cheap beer but he was sharing one in the desert with his son.
+Being a food scientist, Clark also has a discriminating palate and yes, he previously drank cheap beer but he was in the desert, after all.
 He would not be a drinker of American domestic lagers and he grudgingly despises German beer.
 You know, the fight.
 So they are out.